Bachelor of Science in Nursing

 clinicians representing a broad spectrum of nursing and healthcare

-The Mount offers five educational tracts in nursing;
+The Mount offers five educational tracks in Nursing;

-- The accelerated program is an evening and weekend
+- The Adult Degree Completion program is an evening

-registered nurses, already licensed, who wish to attain a Bachelor
+program is for registered nurses, already licensed, who wish to

 - The LPN to BS program is for licensed practical